microsoft/pyright/docs/mypy-comparison.md

 Pyright was also designed to be used as the foundation for a Python [language server](https://microsoft.github.io/language-server-protocol/).
 Language servers provide interactive programming features such as completion suggestions, function signature help, type information on hover, semantic-aware search, semantic-aware renaming, semantic token coloring, refactoring tools, etc. For a good user experience, these features require highly responsive type evaluation performance during interactive code modification.
 They also require type evaluation to work on code that is incomplete and contains syntax errors.

 To achieve these design goals, pyright is implemented as a “lazy” or “just-in-time” type evaluator.
 Rather than analyzing all code in a module from top to bottom, it is able to evaluate the type of an arbitrary identifier anywhere within a module.
-If the type of that identifier depends on the types of other expressions or symbols, pyright recursively evaluates those in turn until it has enough information to determine the type of the requested identifier.
+If the type of that identifier depends on the types of other expressions or symbols, pyright recursively evaluates those in turn until it has enough information to determine the type of the target identifier.
 By comparison, mypy uses a more traditional multi-pass architecture where semantic analysis is performed multiple times on a module from the top to the bottom until all types converge.

 Pyright implements its own parser, which recovers gracefully from syntax errors and continues parsing the remainder of the source file.
 By comparison, mypy uses the parser built in to the Python interpreter, and it does not support recovery after a syntax error.
+This also means that when you run mypy on an older version of Python, it cannot support newer language features that require grammar changes.

 ### Type Checking Unannotated Code